Pre-College Program in Environmental Field Studies

 A day in the life…

-Enjoy a delicious meal made with produce and protein from the farm.
+Enjoy a delicious meal made with meat, eggs, and produce from the Sterling Farm.

-Service learning opportunities, outdoor adventures like rock climbing or biking, or field trips to build on the morning’s class session.
+Service learning opportunities, outdoor adventures like rock climbing (or ice climbing), biking, snowshoeing, or more field time to build on the morning’s class session.

-Round 3- our amazing dining hall staff not only cooks everything they can from our on-campus farm, but is incredible in supporting alternative dietary needs.
+Our amazing dining hall staff not only cooks everything they can from the Sterling Farm but is incredible in supporting alternative dietary needs.

 Enjoy some down time, take a walk, or catch up with your friends.